zwChan/Clinical-Text-Mining/solr_Configuration.md

-  It is tedious to configure Solr, that is why I change it to perform the matching task in Mysql.
+  It is tedious to configure Solr, that is why I change it to perform the matching task in Mysql even it is slower.
   I do not recommend to use Solr except you has a strong consideration.

 4. **Download and Customize Solr** (only 4.6.1 is tested, later it will support solr 5.x)